Skip to main content

 Pay-as-you-go insurance in Ontario

 With CAA MyPace, you pay a base fee that’s calculated according to the type of vehicle you drive.
-After that, your rate is determined by how far you go – the less you drive, the more you save.
-For instance, driving 4,000 km can save you up to 40% on your premium while driving 8,000 km can save you up to 5%.
+After that, your rate is determined by how far you go; the less you drive, the more you save.
+For instance, driving 4,000 km can save you up to 40% on your premium, while driving 8,000 km can save you up to 5%.
 Keep in mind that savings are capped at a threshold of 12,000 km, so if you plan on taking your seasonal vehicle further than that, you may want to consider other options.

 Should you cancel your car insurance for a seasonal vehicle?

-If you want to avoid the cancellation process in the future, you also can shop for short-term auto insurance.
+If you want to avoid the cancellation process in the future, you can also shop for short-term auto insurance.
 In Ontario, most policies are set for an entire year, but some insurance companies may offer a reduced, six-month option.
 As soon as the policy expires, however, you won’t be able to drive your vehicle until a new one is reinstated.
 So if you purchase a six-month plan for your convertible in March, you won’t be able to take it out after August, even if the weather allows you to do so, without a new policy in place.

 The bottom line

-Driving a seasonal car shouldn’t come with the need to pay for expensive auto insurance year-round.
-Instead, consider the alternatives – such as removing the mandatory coverages or shopping for a specialized policy – to find out how you can best protect your vehicle for the best price.
-And if you’re still unsure about which route to go, you can always speak with a licensed insurance broker to help you select the most suitable option for your needs.
-And above all, be sure to compare car insurance quotes with us to find your lowest rate.
+If you’re still unsure about which route to take, you can always speak with a licensed insurance broker to help you select the most suitable option for your needs.
+Above all, be sure to compare car insurance quotes with Ratehub.ca to find your lowest rate.